daiphuongngo/Auto-Tagging-Medical-Questions-with-Multi-Label-Deep-Learning-Clustering-Similarity-Search-Reranking/README.md

 * **Sparse matrices:** TF-IDF (40k columns) and multi-hot tags (3,967 columns), concatenated for KMeans runs to inject weak supervision.
 * **Dimensionality reduction:** Truncated SVD (LSA) to 200D for linear structure.
 UMAP for manifold structure (n_neighbors=30, min_dist=0.0, cosine).
 * **Embeddings:** Sentence-Transformer family for retrieval and BERTopic.
-* **Zero-vectors/outliers:** dropped from clustering, or labeled noise for density-based methods to avoid forced assignments.
+* **Zero-vectors/outliers:** dropped from clustering or labeled noise for density-based methods to avoid forced assignments.

 # Model Architectures